splump/backup-sys-files/README.md

 A scripted solution to backing up important configuration files.
 The script is deployed with systemd and since it will need read access to your important files, you will need to run it as root.

 # IMPORTANT:
 Restore script is not yet finished.
-Feel free to tinker with it, but don't blame me if it does not work as expected or does anything weird to your files..
+It is currently in debug mode and will only output what it will do, instead of actually performing any changes.

 # Installing
 Included is a script to install the necessary files.
 Inspect the script in order to get an understanding of what it will do, then run it as root to install.
 > ./INSTALL.sh

 # Configuration
 The install script will put a configuration file in /etc/backup-sys-files with the name filelist.
 Put in absolute paths to specific important files you wish to backup.
 Don't put in relative paths or folders.
+Comments and empty lines will be ignored.

 # Running
 Start the service by issuing as root: